AzureMentor/microsoft-graph-docs/concepts/teams-list-all-teams.md

 The following example shows the response.

+> [!NOTE]
->**Note:** The response object shown here might be shortened for readability.
+> The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.
 <!-- {
   "blockType": "ignored",
   "truncated": true,